Mario Garcia Durham

 “Having spent my life in the arts and business, the work we do at ACG offers me the rare chance to be part of the much-needed evolution that is going on in the arts and the world around us.
 I firmly believe artists and arts organizations can be a leading force in this work and be catalytic in provocative and important conversations.
 These are times of unprecedented change that offer great opportunities for all of us, including arts and culture organizations, to reflect, learn, and grow.”

-An adjunct professor within George Mason University’s Graduate School of Arts Administration, Garcia Durham has been a prominent participant on numerous national boards and committees, as well as award and grant panels.
+Garcia Durham is a Professor of Practice at George Mason University’s Graduate School of Arts Administration.
+He has been a prominent participant on numerous national boards and committees, as well as award and grant panels.
 He currently serves as Board Chair of the Sitar Arts Center, sits on the National Advisory Committee for SMU/Data Arts, and leads the newly formed National Outdoor Arts Group.
-He is also part of a team bringing a major international outdoor arts exhibition called Alebrijes de Oaxaca to cities across the United States.
 Garcia Durham holds a bachelor of arts degree from the University of Houston.

 Banff Centre for Arts and Creativity